 - Coronial Finding

 Documentation is attached as a searchable PDF.
-These are copies of the original documents produced throughout the coronial investigation and the NCIS does not edit the documents in any way.
+These are copies of the original documents produced throughout the coronial investigation.

 Not every case contains all four documents.
 There are instances where certain procedures are not performed and therefore no documentation is produced.
 Other limitations relate to the transfer of documentation.
 The availability of documentation varies across jurisdictions.
 This variation has the potential to impact the accurate identification of relevant cases via keyword search of documents on the NCIS.